RaphaelDaSilvaDev/RaphaelDaSilvaDev/README.md

 ## Hi, I'm Raphael,
-Java, Spring Boot developer, with knowledge in ReactJs, NodeJs, Typescript, Docker.<br />
+.Net, Kotlin and Flutter developer, with knowledge in ReactJs, NodeJs, Typescript, Docker.<br />
 With information security certifications Cisco Introduction to Cybersecurity Certification and Google Cybersecurity Certification

-- :man_technologist: Becoming an expert in Java and DevOps!
+- :man_technologist: Becoming an expert in Mobile and Backend development!
 - :compass: Technology explorer and interested in new experiences!
 - :rocket: Never stop learning, always looking for the next level!